 The duty of care owed by health and social care providers continues to apply when their patients and service users take part in research.
-A relevant health or social care professional retains responsibility for the treatment, care or other services given to patients and service users as research participants and for decisions about their treatment, care or other services.
+A relevant health or social care professional (Who may or (particularly where the research team is not local to the research site) may not be a member of the research team) retains responsibility for the treatment, care or other services given to patients and service users as research participants and for decisions about their treatment, care or other services.
 If an unmanageable conflict arises between research and patient interests, the duty to the participant as a patient prevails.